mdoege/PyTuroChamp/README.md

 A similiar comparison can be done to the SOMA game recorded in *New Scientist* (November 9, 1961; page 369) using somatest.py.

-Taking into account the random move selection feature of SOMA, the best-matched game includes eight different moves.
-(Soma.py's own moves also vary due to randomness.)
-However, the SOMA algorithm as described in the article leaves out some details, so a few differences are to be expected.
+Taking into account the random move selection feature of SOMA, the best-matched game from soma.py includes eight moves that differ from those given in the *New Scientist* article.
+(Soma.py's own moves also vary due to randomness of course.)

+However, the description of the SOMA algorithm in *New Scientist* leaves out some details, so a few differences are to be expected.
+Also, SOMA's moves in the 1961 article were computed by the article's author, not a computer, so errors in computation are a possibility.
 ```
+# orig soma.py
 2 d2d4 d1g4
 3 b1c3 g1f3
 7 c1d2 d1h5